What are complementary colors?

 When to use complementary colors

-Complementary colors are mainly used in graphic design and art, where they are placed next to each other to create greater contrast and emphasis.
+Complementary colors are often used in art and web design to create greater contrast and emphasis.
 In today's digital world, it is particularly important to think about complementary colors when designing websites as they can help bring the visitor's eye to a particular focal point.

 The right website color scheme can also influence how likely a user might be to convert or buy something.
 Other times, these opposite colors are mixed with each other to generate shadows, or even to cancel each other out by creating a neutral hue.

 Complementary colors also have practical design uses.
 High contrast is a helpful tool to use to create greater visibility, such as choosing to make life jackets orange so they will stand out against a blue ocean.

 It is important to note however, that complementary colors should not be used together for long periods of time as they can become overwhelming and create visual fatigue.
 To prevent this, complementary colors should be used sparingly and balanced with neutral colors or complementary shades of the same hue to create a more subtle and calming effect.

 Complementary hues of red and green can be used together to create a high-contrast combination.
 Complementary colors are often found in nature, such as complementary blues and oranges seen in a sunset sky or complementary reds and greens seen in a forest.

 A famous example of complementary colors in the art world is Claude Monet’s Impression, Sunrise (1872).
 The painting shows a tiny orange sun against a blue background, making each of those colors ‘pop’ off the canvas to catch the viewer’s eye.

 This refers to using the color wheel to combine different colors that complement each other.
 It involves combining together in a color scheme more than two colors, and usually involves adding a 3rd or 4th too.